scratchattack/site/README.md

 # Instructions
-To open application, please go into the "dist" folder and run the .exe file.
+To open application, please run the .exe file.